-Cutting and stitching of tissues causes some disruption in the neuro-sensory system.
-For example, many women experience nerve changes, including a loss of feeling at the incision site for some time until the nerves regenerate (although sometimes the sensation never fully returns).
-In addition, women often describe feeling “disconnected” from their core, and not being able to recruit their muscles properly.
+In addition, the cutting and stitching of tissues causes some disruption in the neuro-sensory system.
+For example, many individuals experience nerve changes, including a loss of feeling at the incision site for some time until the nerves regenerate (although sometimes the sensation never fully returns).
+Many often describe feeling “disconnected” from their core, and not being able to recruit their muscles properly.

-The other issue to note is that the C-section scar can lead to adhesions below the surface of the skin, making it more difficult for the layers of muscle and skin to move.
+Finally, the C-section scar can lead to adhesions below the surface of the skin, making it more difficult for the tissues to move.
 This could cause pain or sensitivity around the scar, or a feeling of stiffness or movement restriction (making bending forward, lifting, or reaching upward uncomfortable).
 It could also lead to incontinence, pelvic or low back pain, and other core-related issues.
-This is why scar massage is such an important component of proper recovery, which we’ll discuss now.

 Now that you have a picture of the disruption that a C-section can cause, let’s talk about solutions for effective recovery.
 You can apply these strategies at any point of your post-surgery recovery.
 Of course, the sooner you start, the better.